From Fear and Anxiety to Hope and Empowerment: Creating a Robust Response to Cybersecurity Threats

 There is, of course, more than a direct monetary benefit to this approach.
 Research demonstrates that by shifting the culture of your organization from fear to optimism, your employees are more engaged in collectively protecting the organization.
 As employees want the organization to be successful, they can personally contribute to that success by keeping the brand safe.
 These actions can be celebrated in the open, rather than hidden behind a curtain of fear.

 Can cybersecurity training be mandatory, i.e. a condition of ongoing employment?
 In a word, yes.
 While legislation varies state to state and province to province, as long as the employer provides paid time for completion of the training, it can require employees to take the training.
-To gain the benefit from this approach, employees begin by taking the cyberconIQ assessment which identifies their cybersecurity Risk-Style.
+To gain the benefit from this approach, employees begin by taking the cyberconIQ assessment which identifies their cybersecurity risk profile.
 Most employees willingly participate when this is presented as a way to personalize mitigation against cyber attacks.

 The benefits are real.
 Within days of employees completing the assessment and training organizations see lower rates of incidents of compromise or concern (IOCs) and reduced failure rates on individual follow-up social penetration testing and retesting.
 These assessments capture direct impact on company-wide risk levels indicating a higher ROI for these methods compared to traditional, generic approaches to cybersecurity training.
 And empowering employees to respond creates a more engaged and hopeful workforce.